 Sexual assault is an act of violence, manipulation, and coercion by the perpetrator.
-People who perpetrate sexual violence exploit people's trust, good nature, and vulnerabilities and use sexual assault as a tool to take away power and control from another person.
+People who perpetrate sexual violence exploit people's trust, good nature, and vulnerabilities and use sexual assault as a tool to take away power and control from another person, and often feel entitled to the other person's body.
 Anyone can be a victim of sexual violence.
 Victims of sexual assault are all genders and ages.
 Although perpetrators often try to blame the victim ("She asked for it," "He led me on," etc.), the responsibility always falls to the perpetrator and that person is always at fault.